damerell/crawl/crawl-ref/docs/crawl_manual.rst

   In general, they are rather more resistant to magic than capable of using it themselves.
 However, they are very proficient at earth and fire magic.
 Thus, many a Mountain Dwarf started a career as an elementalist in those schools.
-  They advance in levels at a similar rate to Deep Elves.

 Deep Dwarves
   Deep Dwarves are dwarves who, unlike their surface relatives, never